-Figure 1: ClimateBasis Disko operations in and around the town of Qeqertarsuaq.
+Figure 1: ClimateBasis Disko operations in and around the town of Qegertarsuaq.

-1.1 Climate Station Teleø
+1.1 Climate Station Teleg

 The climate station is located on a peninsula within the town of Qeqertarsuaq known as Teleø; this is due to the fact that a weather station has operated at this location since September 1993, and the existing timeseries from this weather station have been continued under the GEM programme.
 While the location has remained the same in order to safeguard the homogeneity of the timeseries, many sensors have been added in 2016 when ClimateBasis Disko became a full GEM subprogramme.
+In August 2024, a second array of sensors was mounted at the same location, together with a second datalogger, to provide redundant measurements in case a sensor fails and to make quality control easier.
+This expansion was financed by the Greenland Integrated Observing System project and brings the Teleø in line with the other two GEM supersites in Nuuk and Zackenberg, where a similar double-sensor setup has been used for many years.
 Table 1 lists all parameters that are currently measured together with the sensor makes currently used and their respective measurement characteristics.